indianakernick/STELA/README.md

 * Operator overloading.
 I might be able to implement operators on builtin types in Stela.
   Maybe I could make inline LLVM IR possible (similar to inline asm in C++).
 I'm not sure if this is a good idea.
+* References to const objects with `cref`.
+This will be a little smarter than C++ `const &`.
+  If the parameter happens to be trivially copyable, it will be passed by value, otherwise it will be passed by reference.
+This is really useful for generic programming.

 ## Safety vs Performance